 The Department of Arts & History seeks to make Boise a national leader in public art.
 In addition to the sizeable Percent-For-Art portfolio, A&H staff members manage public art projects on behalf of Capital City Development Corporation (CCDC) and other investors in original public art, all contributing to overwhelmingly positive perceptions of Idaho’s capital city.

-To see Public Art in Boise, Browse the Collections online, View data related to the program, Read the Guide to Public Art and to join us for free tours, community lectures, workshops, and live events contact Karen Bubb, Public Arts Manager at 208.608.7047.
+To see Public Art in Boise, Browse the Collections online, View data related to the program, Read the Guide to Public Art and to join us for free tours, community lectures, workshops, and live events contact Karl LeClair Public Art Manager at 208.608.7044.

-“By training and supporting emerging artists and engaging accomplished local, regional and national artists to produce work of exceptional quality, we can bolster the creative economy and transform Boise’s cultural landscape.” -Karen Bubb, Public Art Manager
+“By training and supporting emerging artists and engaging accomplished local, regional and national artists to produce work of exceptional quality, we can bolster the creative economy and transform Boise’s cultural landscape.” -Karen Bubb, Cultural Planner

 WHAT'S NEXT ?